robertklee/robertklee/README.md

 #### 👨‍💻 I'm currently working on:
 - building and hosting my own personal website (check it out [here](https://www.robertkl.com)!)
-- leading a team to design and train a deep neural network for human pose estimation (labelling various joint locations)
 - creating a computer vision project for 3D bounding box for autonomous vehicle applications

 #### ✅ Some of my most exciting projects include:
+- **Human Pose Estimation on COCO 2017 Dataset**:
+I led a team to design and train a deep neural network for human pose estimation (labelling various joint locations).
+Using a slightly modified stacked hourglass network, we achieved results comparable with state-of-the-art from late 2017, in less than three months of work.

 - **Road Segmentation Machine Learning Project on KITTI ROAD dataset**:
 A convolutional neural network (CNN) for semantic segmentation of road surfaces within a driving context.